syorn96/mysoul/README.md

-download this repo , and make a myheart html in repo
+download this repo
+if it is empty, create an html called my heart